loroldoesmath/patient-risk/README.md

 ## Dataset
 - **Source**: [Brain Stroke Dataset on Kaggle](https://www.kaggle.com/datasets/jillanisofttech/brain-stroke-dataset)
-- **Dataset Description**: This dataset contains demographic data on 4982 patients, in addition to uninvasive medical statistics and whether or not they've had a stroke.
+- **Dataset Description**: This dataset contains demographic data on 4982 patients, in addition to uninvasive medical statistics, and whether or not they've had a stroke.
 - **Motivating Questions**: Can we predict which patients are more at risk of a stroke based on their demographic data?
 Is there a correlation between smoking, BMI, average glucose level, and stroke risk?

 ## Data Cleaning